Pay policy statement

 Chief Officers

-The definition of Chief Officers is defined as the officer designated as the Head of the Authority’s Paid Service; a statutory Chief Officer – which under section 2(6) the Local Government and Housing Act 1989 (the 1989 Act) means Director of Children’s Services, Director of Adult Social Services, Director of Public Health and Communities, Chief Fire Officer and Director of Community Safety, Section 151 Officer (overseeing the council’s financial probity), and Monitoring Officer (overseeing the council’s legal and governance arrangements and decision making).
+The definition of Chief Officers is defined as the officer designated as the Head of the Authority’s Paid Service; A statutory Chief Officer under section 2(6) the Local Government and Housing Act 1989 (the 1989 Act) means Director of Children’s Services, Director of Adult Social Services, Director of Public Health, Chief Fire Officer and Director of Community Safety, Section 151 Officer (overseeing the council’s financial probity), and Monitoring Officer (overseeing the council’s legal and governance arrangements and decision making).

-The definition of a non-statutory Chief Officer which under section 2(7) of the 1989 Act means direct reports of the Head of Paid Service (HoPS), a person for whom the HoPS is directly responsible; a person who, as respects all or most of the duties of their post, is required to report directly or is directly accountable to the HoPS; and any person who, as respects all or most of the duties of their post, is required to report directly or is directly accountable to the local authority themselves or any committee or sub-committee of the authority.
+The definition of a non-statutory Chief Officer under section 2(7) of the 1989 Act means direct reports of the Head of Paid Service (HoPS).
+This includes a person for whom the HoPS is directly responsible, a person who, because of the duties of their post, is required to report directly or is directly accountable to the HoPS; and any person who, as respects all or most of the duties of their post, is required to report directly to or is directly accountable to the local authority themselves or any committee or sub-committee of the authority also falls within the definition of a non-statutory Chief Officer.

-In the case of the council these posts are:
+In the case of the council Chief Officer posts are:

 Statutory Chief Officers